wwangstudio@gmail.com

 @micro_way

 Ching-Wei Wang (Way) is a Taiwanese artist based in New York.
 Her practice explores the poetics and embedded politics of Taiwan’s unresolved post-war statehood, with attention to the layered identities shaped by colonial histories, geopolitical tension, and ideological frameworks.
 This condition of cultural ambiguity informs her engagement with collective memory, image governance, and the construction of language.
+With a background in writing and dance, her work draws on inferred language and embodied movement.
+She works with poetry, translation, performance, installation, archival images, and artist’s books.

 Way holds a BA in Foreign Languages and Literatures from National Taiwan University (2021) and an MFA in Photography from Parsons School of Design (2024).
 She lives and works in Brooklyn.